henshin/filebuster/README.md

 ```
 # ln -s /path/to/filebuster.pl /usr/local/bin/filebuster
 ```
+Then you will be able to use it system wide

 ### Syntax
 On the most basic form, Filebuster can be run using the following syntax: